lino-framework/book/docs/specs/ledger.rst

 .. class:: Balance

-    Light-weight object to represent a balance, i.e. an amount together with its booking direction (debiting or crediting).
+    A light-weight object to represent a balance, i.e. an amount together with its booking direction (debiting or crediting).

     Attributes: